CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 On top of the Rapid Steam Technology, the Brera also comes with Gaggia’s famous Pannarello wand that makes frothing milk for lattes, cappuccinos, macchiatos, and more a breeze.

 The Gaggia Carezza De LUXE takes the guesswork out of brewing consistent café-quality beverages.
-This semi-automatic machine takes 1 minute to heat up to appropriate brew temperatures and features a temperature ready indicator light for steaming.
+This semi-automatic machine takes one minute to heat up to appropriate brew temperatures and features a temperature ready indicator light for steaming.
 One of the best features that we love on the Carezza De LUXE is the large baskets that come included with the machine; they fit up to 18g of coffee, while other competing machines in its class only offer 12g baskets.
 18-gram baskets are standard in most coffee shops, so when brewing with the Carezza’s 18-gram basket you’ll find that you’ll be getting crema-rich shots that are balanced and flavorful.

 Now, it should be mentioned that the portafilter itself is pressurized, which is important to know for anyone just starting their espresso journey.
 A pressurized portafilter or pressurized baskets are very good for beginners or anyone with very little experience in preparing their own espresso.
 No matter what, as long as you use high-quality coffee, you'll get a decent shot.
 If that's all that matters, that's totally okay.
 But, if you want a machine that grows with you, you may want to consider a more robust machine like the Classic Pro instead.